Compliance Training for Employees: Key Examples and Practical Tips

 With iSpring Learn, you can stay on top of learners’ results.
 You can track such important things as:

 Take a look at this sample Course Progress Report.
 You can see how many users have started and finished your uploaded courses, how many are overdue, and more.
-From here, you can click on individual courses to get more detailed information.
+From here, you can click on individual courses to get more detailed information on course completion.

 These metrics are undeniably important because they show how engaged your learners are.
 You can monitor your users, what they’re viewing, and how long they’re viewing different parts of your course to see what’s working and what’s not!